 Caitlin Carroll is a graduate student in Comparative Politics in the Political Science department at the University of Wisconsin-Madison.
 Her broad research interests include women’s movements, feminist political theory, and women in elected office.
-Her current project is looking at the dynamics of authoritarianism and gender politics, with the primary case being Tunisia during the Bourguiba regime (1957-1987).
+Her current essay service online project is looking at the dynamics of authoritarianism and gender politics, with the primary case being Tunisia during the Bourguiba regime (1957-1987).
 She has also dabbled in Mormon feminist research, looking specifically at why Mormon feminists stay or leave through the framework of Albert Hirschman’s exit-voice-loyalty model.

 Ryan Cragun is a husband, father, and sociologist of religion (in order of importance).
 Originally from Utah, he now lives in Florida and works at The University of Tampa.
 His research and writing focuses on religion, with an emphasis on Mormonism and the nonreligious.
 His research has been published in a variety of academic journals, including: Journal for the Scientific Study of Religion, Sociology of Religion, Nova Religio, Journal of Religion and Health, and Journal of Contemporary Religion.
 He’s the author of two books, Could I Vote for a Mormon for President? and What You Don’t Know About Religion (but Should).
 For more about his work and copies of his peer-reviewed articles you can visit his website: www.ryantcragun.com.
 When he’s not working, he’s spending time with his wife and son, cooking, watching science fiction, hiking, playing soccer, or tinkering with computers.